How to optimize your Playwright web scrapers using code profiling

 Synchronous to Asynchronous Playwright API

-As you can see, the spider is using the playwright synchronous API.
-Let’s first change it to the asynchronous API.
+As you can see, the spider is using the Playwright Synchronous API.
+So first, change it to the Asynchronous API.
 See the code below:

 from playwright.async_api import Playwright, async_playwright